towering-cranes/towering-cranes/DOCUMENTATION.md

 authProvider.init({
 domain: <our domain key>, clientID: <our client ID>

 After this we create a controller, LoginController, which runs when a user clicks signup and when a user logs out.
 The important takeaway from this controller is its use of local storage.
-When the user logs in, their profile information and Auth0 access token is added to the browsers local storage.
+When the user logs in, their profile information and Auth0 access token is added to the browser's local storage.
 We set and remove the profile and token by calling localStorage.setItem and localStorage.removeItem.
 We are able to keep the user logged in or logged out by looking for a profile on their local browser and toggling the signup/sign out buttons accordingly with ng-if.

+We implemented Google auth and Facebook SSO as additional social providers for Auth0.
+For client-side authentication, Auth0 uses client credentials to get an access token and then follows the same procedure of being added to the browser's local storage.

 Resources:

-• Auth0 Authentication Service • Auth0 with Angular Module
+- Auth0 Authentication Service
+- Auth0 with Angular Module

 ## 6. Deployment

 Modern Grasshoppers used Heroku to deploy the app.

-Recommend using a JAWSDB addon if deploying to Heroku.
+We recommend using a JAWSDB addon if deploying to Heroku.
 App uses a JAWSDB environment variable and didn’t work well when using a different MySQL addon service.

-Have a single member on your team rebase and push to your Heroku master.
+For advice, we suggest that a single member on your team rebase and push to your Heroku master.

 ## 7. Socket.io